addy18/arch1-project2-ebenckwitz/project/README.md

 ##Description
-The following toy that was created by Ethan Benckwitz has four different options on what to do.
+The following toy that was created by Ethan Benckwitz and has four different options on what to do.
 There are four different switches next to each other, and another switch on the side of the toy to  head back into the menu of options.